Sri Lanka itineraries: 4 incredible routes to explore the island

 Anuradhapura: 2 days

-The sprawling archaeological site of Anuradhapura and its sacred Bodhi Tree, holy stupas and archaeological museums can be seen in a long day, but it's better with two.
+The sprawling archaeological site of Anuradhapura and its sacred bodhi tree, holy stupas and archaeological museum can be seen in a long day, but it's better with two.
 If you're short on time, visit just Abhayagiri.

-Detour: A half-day trip takes you to Mihintale, 13km (8 miles) outside town, to join pilgrims at the spot where Buddhism first took root in Sri Lanka.
+Detour: A half-day trip takes you to Mihintale, 13km outside town, to join pilgrims at the spot where Buddhism first took root in Sri Lanka.

 Next stop: Drive 1 hour from Anuradhapura to Ritigala.